mozilla/properties-to-ftl/README.md

 ```

 These comments don't need to be stored in the repo,
-but keeping them there might help if a properties file is migrated in multiple commits.
+but keeping them there might help if a properties file is migrated in multiple patches.
 If using the corresponding command-line arguments
 and the `.properties` file is only partially migrated,
 these metadata comments will be added to it automatically.